malcolmswaine/LongRunningTasksSimulation/README.md

 Ensure that the Connection status is green (connected)

-Running Bank end locally
+Alternatively run Bank end locally
 ========================

-Use Debug configuration
+Use  VS Debug configuration

 Uncomment the ConnectionStrings in appsettings.development.json (issue with docker compose picking up incorrect config)